-Hello, my name is Rachana Madhukara and I am currently a freshman at MIT studying mathematics.
-Originally from San Diego, I organized a festival there for 3 years, the first year being the first time the festival happened in San Diego.
-I came to know about the festival through friends in the Bay Area and then thought that San Diego ought to have such a wonderful event as well.
+Hello, my name is Rachana Madhukara, and I am currently a freshman at MIT studying mathematics.
+Originally from San Diego, I organized a festival there for three years—the first ever in San Diego.
+I learned about the festival through friends in the Bay Area and then thought that San Diego ought to have such a wonderful event as well.
 This is because I wanted to encourage creative thinking and diving deep into a particular topic, something which I found that the competition math culture did not encourage.

-For me personally JRMF has had a huge effect on my relationship with mathematics.
+For me personally, JRMF has had a huge effect on my relationship with mathematics.
 While I had known for a long time that I wanted to pursue a career in mathematics, I hadn’t known exactly what I wanted to do.
 Should I go into industry?
 Go into academia?
 I had no idea.
-However, through teaching at JRMF for the past 3 years, I discovered my passion for teaching.
-Additionally, the unique way JRMF teaches kids to approach math problems was applicable to my own research in analytic number theory and therefore I was able to push forward in my research as well.
+However, through teaching at Festivals for the past three years, I discovered my passion for teaching.
+Additionally, the unique way JRMF teaches kids to approach math problems was applicable to my own research in analytic number theory, and, therefore, I was able to push forward in my research as well.
 The combination of these aspects that I gained from JRMF allowed me to realize that a career as a mathematics professor would be amazing!